 If you experience an injury to your mouth, face, or jaw, you will almost always need the attention of an oral and maxillofacial surgeon that is trained, skilled, and uniquely qualified to manage and treat facial trauma.
-Oral and maxillofacial surgeons, such as Dr. Loe, in Fort Worth, TX, complete four or more years of additional medical education and surgical hands-on training after dental school, which prepares them to correct your injury with precision and ease.
-Our surgeon determines a surgical treatment plan that will best address his patient’s long-term functional needs and physical appearance.
+Our doctor determines a surgical treatment plan that will best address his patient’s long-term functional needs and physical appearance.

-Facial trauma can be caused by a number of incidents, such as sports mishaps, accidents in the home, interpersonal violence, and work-related injuries, and can range from minor injuries of the teeth to extremely severe injuries of the skin and bones of the face.
-Even though your facial trauma may seem minor, it should not be taken lightly.
-It is important to have any facial trauma treated immediately as it may impact your ability to breathe, eat, speak, or even see properly.
+Facial trauma can be caused by many incidents, such as sports mishaps, accidents in the home, interpersonal violence, and work-related injuries, and can range from minor injuries to the teeth to extremely severe injuries of the skin and bones of the face.
+Even though your facial trauma may seem small, it should not be taken lightly.
+It is important to have any facial injury treated immediately as it may impact your ability to breathe, eat, speak, or even see properly.

 Traumatic soft tissue injuries are typically witnessed in the emergency room by plastic surgeons.
 Although they are rarely life threatening, the treatment is often complicated.
 The results are often significant for patients.
 Though injury patterns vary considerably, treatment options are widely available.

 Fractures to the maxillofacial region typically involve the frontal bones and frontal sinus region.
 Furthermore, fractures involve the maxilla, nasal bones, naseothmoidal complex, zygomaticomaxillary complex, and orbital floor.

 Injuries to the Teeth & Surrounding Dental Structures